 Cottonwood Flats is the longest hiking trail in Dinosaur Provincial Park.
 It is just under 1.5 kilometres long and takes an hour to complete.
 The trail begins at the campground and follows the river.

-This trail goes under the plains cottonwood trees, making it the best trail for birdwatchers.
-The trees are home to over 150 different bird species, and they can commonly be seen and heard from the trail.
+This trail goes under the plains of cottonwood trees, making it the best for birdwatchers.
+The trees are home to over 150 bird species, which can commonly be seen and heard from the trail.

 Go Fossil Hunting

-Another one of the best things to do at Dinosaur Provincial Park is to search for fossils.
-Among the fossils you can find at the park are turtles, fish, reptiles, and of course – dinosaurs!
+Another of the best things to do at Dinosaur Provincial Park is search for fossils.
+Among the fossils you can find at the park are turtles, fish, reptiles, and dinosaurs!

 Take a Guided Tour